tanm-ast/gfs-downscaling-sr/README.md

 python train_factorized.py --data_root ../datasets/GFS --ckpt ./checkpoints/...

-# Super-Resolution Prototype for GFS Downscaling
+# Super-Resolution Prototype for GFS Upscaling

-This document summarizes the approach, model architecture, training methodology, and results for a super-resolution prototype developed for GFS downscaling.
+This document summarizes the approach, model architecture, training methodology, and results for a super-resolution prototype developed for GFS upscaling.
 The goal is to reconstruct high-resolution spatio-temporal fields from coarse-resolution inputs.

 ## Codebase Overview